Open Bible Data Home About News OET Key

 but Yahweh will be merciful to people who confess the sinful things that they have done and stop doing them.

-but bad things happen to stubborn people.
+but bad things will happen to people who become uncaring about those things.

 15 Wicked people who rule over poor people are as dangerous as